Facts About Ancient Egypt

 Click here to learn more about Egyptian Geography

 Saharan dust over Egypt

 - The Nile River runs south to north and empties into the Mediterranean Sea.
 It is the world’s longest river at 4,100 miles.
 Egypt is just one of the countries the river flows through.

 - Egypt is built around the Nile River because it is the lifeblood for transporting goods and materials from one area to another.

-- The Nile River provided fertile land to the ancient Egyptians so they could grow wheat, flax and papyrus, which in addition to paper, was made into sandals, rope and baskets.
+- The Nile River provided fertile land to the ancient Egyptians so they could grow wheat, flax and papyrus, which was made into paper, sandals, rope, and baskets.

 - A Nilometer, found in some temples, was used to measure the height of annual flooding of the Nile River.

 ©Jiseon Shin - View of the Nile and the desert banks